Gooze0100/public_holidays/README.md

 ## Installation

-- Add MSSQL database "DefaultConnection" string to user secrets in RequestForData.Library, then Publish PublicHolidaysData project.
+- Add MSSQL database "DefaultConnection" string to user secrets in RequestForData.Library, then publish PublicHolidaysData project.
 - Install SQL server in Docker container.
 - Start the application in Docker.

 ## User Guide

 In Swagger when application is deployes you can see four endpoints and what parameters to enter to get that data.
+Examples are writtten what data should be entered.

 ## Configuration

-MSSQL server is used localy.
-Not implemented in Docker as it should be.
+Change or add user secrets in RequestForData.Library "DefaultConnection" to connect to SQL server and publih PublicHolidaysData project.

 ## Guidlines for future improvements